gatblau/base-images/node/12-ubi8-min/readme.md

 # Image for Containerised Node Applications

-This image is for running containerised nodejs applications.
+This is an OCI v1 image for running containerised nodejs applications.

 It is based on: